6 min read · Cost

 | Premium custom assembly with hardened detailing | $22–$30+ | $50,000–$88,000+ |

-Sierra Siding's typical fire-resistant siding scope band in the Sierra foothills as of 2026.
+Typical fire-resistant siding planning range for the Sierra foothills — a general California market range, not a Sierra Siding quote.
 'Cladding only' is shown for comparison transparency — it is not Chapter 7A compliance on a designated parcel.
 Full assembly is required for FHSZ parcels per California Building Code Chapter 7A.
 Final number is set on-site — your written estimate is what governs.

 Key takeaways

-- Itemize both spec layers in the bid
+- Itemize both the trim spec and the Chapter 7A assembly in any bid you compare

 FAQ